SunnyDeng/azure-content-dede/articles/mobile-services/mobile-services-windows-store-dotnet-upload-data-blob-storage.md

 <!-- Anchors. -->
-[Installieren der Speicherclientbibliothek]: #install-storage-client
+[Install the Storage Client library]: #install-storage-client
-[Aktualisieren der Client-App zur Aufnahme von Bildern]: #add-select-images
+[Update the client app to capture images]: #add-select-images
-[Aktualisieren des Einfügeskripts zum Generieren einer SAS]: #update-scripts
+[Update the insert script to generate an SAS]: #update-scripts
-[Hochladen von Bildern zum Testen der App]: #test
+[Upload images to test the app]: #test
 [Next Steps]: #next-steps

 <!-- Images. -->